-Hydro Innovations is the only authorised distributor.
+Hydro Innovations is the only authorised distributor for all the municipal and industrial markets in Australia.
 We stock hundreds of Gorman-Rupp pumps and all of the major spare parts required for maintaining them.

 A self priming pump only requires water in the casing to develop a vacuum (by the impeller turning in the casing) to prime the pump.
 This is done without the need for a foot valve and without having to fill the suction line.
 An “auto-prime” (also known as a “dry-prime” or “vac-prime”) pump does not need water in the casing, however it does need the air separation chamber, priming system belts (driving either a compressor, vacuum pump or diaphragm pump) and the non-return check valve to be in working order (if not, the pump won’t prime).
 This style of pump is best for “manned” operation, where trouble with any of these components can be addressed quickly.
 A “self priming” pump is the better choice for “un-attended operation”.

 A guaranteed “re-primer” is a self priming pump that is guaranteed to re-prime the suction line after each pumping cycle even if siphoning has occurred because of solids holding check valves open, draining the casing of half of its water.
 Most “self priming pumps” can prime a dry suction line with a full casing of water.
 Most of these will not re-prime automatically if a siphon event has taken place (a regular occurrence when pumping solids in the likes of wastewater).
 Gorman-Rupp has three model ranges that “guarantee” re-prime.
 Our Ultra V, Super T and Super U Series pumps are guaranteed to re-prime even after the most severe siphon event.
 This is critical in unattended pumping operations.